Nacotchtank: Geography

 Captain John Smith's "Map Of Virginia" indicates the locations of indigenous groups as he encountered them.
-This image is a zoomed-in version with a red circle to indicate where Smith plotted the Nacotchtank as living in 1608.
+This image is a zoomed-in version with a red circle to indicate where Smith plotted the 'Nacotchtanck' as living in 1608.

 The entirety of the Nacotchtank tribe, prior to colonization, was situated within the modern borders of the District of Columbia.
 The tribe was seated along the intersection of two major rivers—the Potomac and the Anacostia—thus, the majority of Nacotchtank settlements were along the water.
 The Nacotchtank's principal village, Nachatank, was along the eastern bank of the Potomac, on the land of what is now the Bolling Air Force Base.
 It was here that the Nacotchtank chief was noted as residing, along with 80 others, in Smith's journal.
 Smith summarized his findings in his "Map of Virginia," which plotted the principal village of the Nacotchtank in 1608.
 In addition to the principal village, there were multiple smaller villages, as observed by Fleet in his time held captive.
 Fleet mentioned four of these villages: Tohoga, Mosticum, Shaunetowa, and Usserahak.

 Various excavations have been performed throughout Washington D.C., pointing to more specific areas of Nacotchtank villages.
 For example, a 1997 excavation near the Whitehurst Freeway, a major freeway running parallel to the Potomac in Georgetown, gathered findings of a "hair comb, hammer stone, and pendants."
 This land, upon which modern-day Georgetown is established, was the site for the Tohoga village, which Fleet had observed in his time as captive.
 Tohoga was a trading village, being located along the river bank of the Potomac, thus permitting easy access for traders.